-If you would like to have the 804 page document for your keepsake, I've included a copy for you below.
+If you would like to have the 804-page document for your keepsake, I've included a copy of the latest revision for you below.

 If I've missed anything or you have further questions, feel free to leave a comment below and make sure to subscribe to our newsletter where you can receive the latest industry news.

 While you're at it, head on over to our LinkedIn Page and click that Follow button.
 We appreciate the love and consistently update our audience with news and updates on both company and industry.